PHP Typed Properties

 Fatal error: Uncaught Error: Typed property BankAccount::$balance must not be accessed before initializationCode language: plaintext (plaintext)

 It doesn’t work because the $balance property now becomes uninitialized.
 The default value of the $balance property is not null like before.
-Notice that you can still create a new object with typed properties uninitialized.

 To read from a typed property, you need to initialize it first.
 For example: